-Now 2021 could not have been a more different year for this study.
+2021 could not have been a more different year for this study.
 2021 was an incredibly conducive year for sour rot.
 This is reflected in higher sour rot severity in our 2021 trial relative to 2020 in our research planting.
 In 2021, we established additional treatments in the same Vignoles research planting to better assess the impact of the number of sprays and the timing when sprays are initiated.
 The treatments were as follows:

-- 1) unsprayed control - 2) conventional weekly control (initiate insecticide + Oxidate treatments at 15 Brix and apply weekly until near harvest - 3) Early and late sprays, one at 15 Brix and second near harvest - 4) Early and late sprays, start at 12 Brix - 5) initiating weekly sprays at first sign of sour rot symptoms on fruit within research plots.
+1) unsprayed control

+- 2) conventional weekly control (initiate insecticide + Oxidate treatments at 15 Brix and apply weekly until near harvest - 3) Early and late sprays, one at 15 Brix and second near harvest - 4) Early and late sprays, start at 12 Brix - 5) initiating weekly sprays at first sign of sour rot symptoms on fruit within research plots.

 Each plot was comprised of 10 to 12 vines, replicated five times in a completely randomized block design for a total of 25 plots.
 Incidence and severity of sour rot on 40 clusters per plot was rated twice per week starting after veraison until near harvest.
 Presence of Drosophila flies was assessed weekly using two monitoring methods: two transparent sticky cards placed within the canopy of each plot and a single deli cup trap baited with a Scentry lure in each plot.
-The overall results from the 2021 trial are consistent with 2020 in that we observed that all the different treatments with varying number and timing of pesticide applications had significantly reduced sour rot severity relative to the untreated control however, we did not observe any difference between two sprays and four sprays nor between initiating treatments at 12 Brix verses 15 Brix.
+The overall results from the 2021 trial are consistent with 2020 in that we observed that all the different treatments with varying number and timing of pesticide applications had significantly reduced sour rot severity relative to the untreated control however, we did not observe any difference between two sprays and four sprays nor between initiating treatments at 12 Brix versus 15 Brix.

-There is a trend from 2021 suggesting that initiating sprays at the first sign of sour rot, which occurred at around 12 Brix, may provide somewhat better results than starting at 15Brix, but this needs further exploration.
-These preliminary results show there's reason to believe two pesticide applications may be as just as effective at controlling sour rot as four.
-This would great news in terms of reducing selection pressure for insecticide resistance in our fruit fly populations, but will need to be evaluated across seasons with variable environmental conditions before we change our best practice recommendation.
-We plan to repeat and expand this study to commercial sites in collaboration with Hans Walter-Peterson in summer 2022.
+There is a trend from 2021 suggesting that initiating sprays at the first sign of sour rot, which occurred at around 12 Brix, may provide somewhat better results than starting at 15 Brix, but this needs further exploration.
+These preliminary results show there's reason to believe two pesticide applications may be just as effective at controlling sour rot as four.